jackthecodemonkey/simple-bank-console-app/development.md

              3. and write new string : DONE

-    5. Add Bank model to db context : DONE update AddAccount and DeleteAccount to use Bank model business logic
+    5. Add Bank model to db context : DONE update AddAccount and DeleteAccount to use Bank model business logic : DONE

+   * Think about how we combine controller & services & models alltogether BankModel might be a redundant
+     Controller can get data from BankService and pass it to view thats all.

-    6. Implement Deposit
+    6. Implement BankService
-       1. load data from file
-       2. find the account
-       3. deposit the amount
-       4. stringify the accounts
-       5. rewrite the file
+       1. BankService will get a dbcontext service between TextContext and DbContext
+       2. This service will be injected to a controller to consume

+    7. Implement controller
+       1. use bankservice for transactions

 * Add a mechanism to switch between file and db context ( factory pattern? )